 Types of Rainfall

-The water which comes back to the surface of the earth in its various forms like rain, snow, hail, etc. is called precipitation.
-Rain is one type of precipitation, when precipitation occurs in a form of water is known as rainfall.
+The water that comes back to the surface of the earth in its various forms like rain, snow, hail, etc. is called precipitation.
+Rain is one type of precipitation.
+When precipitation occurs in the form of water is known as rainfall.
 A major part of the precipitation occurs in the form of rain and a minor part of the precipitation occurs in the form of snow.
 Other forms of precipitation such as hail, sleet, mist, are very small and generally ignored.
 Depending on the different atmospheric conditions, rainfall may be of the following types: